DataDog/documentation/content/logs/faq/how-to-remap-custom-severity-values-to-the-official-log-status.md

 ---
-title: How to remap custom severity values to the official log status
+title: How to remap custom severity values to the official log status?
 kind: faq
 disable_toc: true
 further_reading: